coda/packs-sdk/docs/reference/sdk/interfaces/ArrayType.md

 • `Optional` **allowEmpty**: `boolean`

-If true, this array will accept empty values as `undefined` for non-string types.
+If true, this array will accept empty or unrecognized values as `undefined`.

 #### Defined in